 Students do well in this program if they enter with a high GPA bachelor’s degree in mathematics, statistics, physics, engineering, quantitative economics, or other related fields and want a career applying their already strong mathematics skills and knowledge to the understanding and solution of problems involving finance, investing, and risk.
 No prior knowledge of business, finance or investing is required but the mathematics background is essential.
 We expect applicants to have completed undergraduate coursework in differential calculus, integral calculus, multivariable calculus, differential equations, linear algebra and mathematical probability/statistics (taught in a calculus framework).
 If one of these is missing it can be made up upon enrollment, but usually an applicant’s background should be missing no more than one of these.

-In addition to the Graduate School requirements for admission, we want three recommendation letters preferably from mathematics instructors.
+In addition to the Graduate School requirements for admission, we prefer three recommendation letters, ideally from mathematics instructors.
 GRE quantitative section scores for those we admit average at about the 95th percentile, and rarely fall below the 90th percentile.
 Undergraduate GPAs for those we admit average about 3.5/4.0 for quantitative coursework.

 For international student admission, TOEFL scores of 55 or more in the total of the Reading and Listening scores are preferred; teaching assistantship, when offered, requires either 28 on the Speaking score, or 23-27 plus passing UConn’s microteaching test.